astrot1988/raspi-1wire-temp/README.md

 Provides a high-level interface to a "[1-wire](https://pinout.xyz/pinout/1_wire)" compatible device or file on a Raspberry Pi.

+This code was really only tested with a DS18B20 on a Raspberry Pi 3.

 ## Installation

 `npm install @rbprogrammer/raspi-1wire`